timotejroiko/astrologico-docs/index.md

 | --- | --- |
 | Free | 500 |

-Premium options and pricing for higher rate limits will be available soon.
+Options and pricing for higher rate limits will be available soon.

 <br><br><br>